Harry Willans

 Major-General Harry Willans CB, CBE, DSO, MC (1892 – 5 February 1943) was a British Army officer.

 Military career

 Born the son of James and Henrietta Willans and educated at Aldenham School, Willans was commissioned into the Bedfordshire Regiment on 23 May 1916.
+He was awarded the Military Cross in January 1917 and appointed a companion of the Distinguished Service Order in June 1918.

-He became commanding officer of the Artists Rifles in 1933, commander of the 168th (2nd London) Infantry Brigade in May 1938 and General Officer Commanding 47th (London) Infantry Division in August 1939.
+He became commanding officer of the Artists Rifles in 1933, commander of the 168th (2nd London) Infantry Brigade in May 1938 and General Officer Commanding (GOC) 47th (London) Infantry Division in August 1939.
+With this assignment came the rank of major general.
 He went on to be Director-General of Welfare and Education at the War Office in December 1940.
 He was killed in a flying accident at El Adem Airfield near Tobruk in February 1943.

 He was appointed a Companion of the Order of the Bath in the 1943 New Year Honours.